managedit/kohana-gearman/guide/gearman.examples.md

 			}
 		}

-		// Option on_success callback
+		// Optional on_success callback
 		protected function on_success($result)
 		{
 			echo "Task_Reverse::on_success ($result)\n";
 		}

-		// Option on_exception callback (libgearman pre 0.13 has a broken implementation of this) protected function on_exception($result)
+		// Optional on_exception callback (libgearman pre 0.13 has a broken implementation of this) protected function on_exception($result)
 		{
 			echo "Task_Reverse::on_exception ($result)\n";